Tower of London

 The Tower of London is one of the most famous forts in the world and one of four UNESCO World Heritage Sites in London, UK.
 In the course of its almost 1,000-year history, it has served as an arms store, prison, execution site, zoo and jewel house.
 Here you can find out everything you need to know about the Tower of London—from the exciting history to recommended tours.

-The Tower of London bears a thousand years of history.
+The Tower of London Today

 The Tower of London, as we said above, is one of four UNESCO World Heritage Sites in London, and one of the city’s most popular attractions.
 History has been written and told here for 955 years.
 There are really many interesting exhibitions here: Royal Armories (the British Museum of Arms and Armor), the British Crown Jewels, the Museum of the Royal Regiment of Fusiliers (exhibition mainly consists of old uniforms, badges, flags and medals) and many more.